 Combining some overachiever aspects we see in many a member of Starfleet along with Vulcan ideals of perfection (thanks Sarek and fam!), I have no doubt that there are many viewers who will identify with Burnham.
 I’m hoping for a Bashir-level character arc over the course of the series.

-Trek series have had great success with their non-human characters, giving writers great freedom to comment on humanity and general play with assumptions about “normal” behavior.
+Trek series have had great success with their non-human characters, giving writers great freedom to comment on humanity and generally play with assumptions about “normal” behavior.
 Saru is no exception: a capable, thoughtful, yet often passionate non-human character who quietly underscores what we want the Federation and Starfleet to be all about.
 It’s great to see ‘creature actor’ Doug Jones in the forefront (albeit under many prosthesis).

 Speaking of great to see, it’s usually great to see Michelle Yeoh in anything.
 Yeah, I’m biased, but I’m not alone.
 I would have liked to see more of ‘regular’ Georgiou, but the emperor is a lot of fun too.